 For this student visa modification, you need to apply to the Unit of Large Companies and Strategic Sectors, the institution that will analyze the job offer.
 In this sense, there is a big risk of rejection.

-Many job positions, even though meet the salary requirement, are not considered qualified for the UGE-CE.
-That is why it is crucial to give a careful analysis of your application form and documents.
+Many job positions, even though they meet the salary requirement, are not considered valid for the UGE-CE.
+That is why it is crucial to do a careful analysis of your application form and documents.

-This law, called in search for a job (“en búsqueda de empleo”), allows students who have been one year studying in Spain to stay for 12 additional months in order to search for a job or to start their own company.
+As of September 2018, there has been a new residence permit called the job search visa (“en búsqueda de empleo”).
+This permit allows students who have been studying in Spain for one year to stay for an 12 additional months to find a job or to start their own company.

 Once they find the offer, they can automatically change it to work residency.